fortinet/terraform-secure-remote-access/README.md

 ### Policy & Routing

-1. Select an IP address for the SSL VPN tunnel interface.
-2. Input the Hub tunnel IP address and netmask.
+1. Select the local interface, and input the local subnet.
-3. Click **Create** and the VPN wizard should finalize.
+2. Click **Create** and the VPN wizard should finalize.

     ![FortiOS Admin Profile](./imgs/step_4_policy_routing.png)